ufidon/netpro/labs/lab05/README.md

 ---

 ### Lab Conclusion:
-In this lab, we learned how to create a simple P2P file-sharing system in Python.
-We implemented console-based interaction, peer discovery, file requests, and graceful shutdown of peers.
+In this lab, you learned how to create a simple P2P file-sharing system in Python.
+You implemented console-based interaction, peer discovery, file requests, and graceful shutdown of peers.
 This lab provides a foundation for more advanced P2P concepts, such as peer discovery protocols and distributed file systems.

 ---